BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 ```

 #### Give MMOCore profession experience: `mmoprofessionexperience`
 Adds experience in the specified player profession.
-The amount can be a variable or a number.
+The amount is a number.
 The `level` argument
 is optional and would convert the amount to levels instead of XP points.
 ```YAML linenums="1"
 mmoprofessionexperience MINING 100